-I remember one editorial shoot that featured a bride with a painted veil.
-White paint in her hair in place of a veil.
+I remember one editorial shoot that featured a bride with a painted veil (as in white paint in her hair in place of a veil).
 Innovative?
 Sure, but I don’t think many brides who saw that photo thought, “I can pull off this wedding look!”
 The idea simply wasn’t practical.
 Vendors, I’m sure you can recall a similar styled shoot that made you feel the same way.

-Because weddings are centered around the bride’s vision and inspiration, styled shoots are the perfect way to express you.
-Your creativity, your style and your unique ideas as a wedding professional.
+I think we can all agree that because weddings are (as they should be) centered around the bride’s vision and inspiration, styled shoots are the perfect way to express your creativity, your style and your unique ideas as a wedding professional.
 But, there comes a time when innovation can go too far.
 We once saw a flower crown made out of long stemmed flowers, rooted in dirt, on a bride’s head.
 It looked like a flower pot arrangement without the pot, stuck on top of her head!

-Our question to you is this.
-The purpose of a styled shoot is ultimately to enhance your portfolio, get featured for your stellar work, and reach more potential clients.
-So, shouldn’t wedding vendors be more mindful of what brides are actually looking to see?
-This is why we always tell our brides that styled shoots are meant for inspiration, not duplication.
+Our question to you is this: When the purpose of a styled shoot is ultimately to enhance your portfolio, get featured for your stellar work, and also reach more potential clients in the process, shouldn’t wedding vendors be more mindful of what brides are actually looking to see?
+This is why we always tell our brides that styled shoots are meant for inspiration, not necessarily duplication.

-Strike the perfect balance between being seen as innovative, as well as being known for cultivating beautiful wedding inspiration your clients will love.
-Here’s how to do so!
+To strike the perfect balance between being seen as innovative, as well as being known for cultivating beautiful wedding inspiration your clients will love, consider following these tips:

 Using styled shoots to showcase your creativity and make brides fall in love with you